giomusyaffa/Excel/READMEMain.md

 # Excel Data Analytics Portfolio 📊
 ## Welcome to my **Excel Projects Portfolio!**
-This repository showcases a collection of my data analysis and visualization projects built using Microsoft Excel.
+This repository showcases a collection of my data analysis and visualization projects built using Microsoft Excel and data visualization using **Power BI**.
 Each project focuses on applying **data cleaning, advanced formulas, pivot tables, dashboards, and storytelling through data**.

 ### Objectives 🎯